Close

 • 2019, Baltimore City: $86,633 Verdict.
 A 70-something retiree was struck while walking along the intersection of Pratt and Commerce Street.
 She tore her left rotator cuff and biceps.
 The collision also aggravated the woman’s prior back injury.
 The woman was also diagnosed with unspecified hip and knee injuries.
 She took pain medications and underwent physical therapy.
 The woman also received an injection.
 She sustained permanent shoulder and spinal pain.
 The woman alleged that the at-fault driver’s failure to see her and unsafe left turn caused her injuries.
 She received $86,633.

-Our attorneys provide sample settlements both to victims and fellow plaintiffs pedestrian injury lawyers an opportunity to gauge the value of these cases and to demonstrate our experience in handling pedestrian crash claims.
+Our attorneys provide sample settlements both to victims and fellow plaintiffs.
+As pedestrian accident lawyers, we have an opportunity to gauge the value of these cases and to demonstrate our experience in handling pedestrian crash claims.

 Example Miller & Zois Pedestrian Accident Lawsuit

 The amount of insurance coverage is a big issue in these cases.
-For example, the last pedestrian wrongful death case we settled a few years back resolved for $1,000,000.
+For example, the last pedestrian wrongful death case we settled a few years back was resolved for $1 million.
 Why so little?
-That was all the insurance the Allstate driver had and he did not have assets that justified going after the driver individually.
+That was all the insurance the Allstate driver had, and he did not have assets that justified going after the driver individually.
 The harsh reality is that we have also settled pedestrian accident wrongful death cases for $30,000 because that was all the insurance that was available.

 This brings up an important point about these cases.
-Sometimes, the best work personal injury lawyers can do in these cases is find insurance.
-Maryland law bends toward insurance and there are creative ways to involve insurance companies that are counterintuitive.
-So you need a lawyer with the background and experience to look under every rock imaginable to find more insurance.
+Sometimes, the best a Baltimore pedestrian accident lawyer can do in a personal injury claim is find insurance.
+Maryland law bends toward insurance, and there are creative ways to involve insurance companies that are counterintuitive.
+So you need a Maryland pedestrian injury lawyer with the background and experience to look under every rock imaginable to find more insurance.

 Maryland’s rules of the road regarding pedestrians are outlined in Subtitle 5 of the Transportation Article in the Maryland Code.
-These rules, and the case law interpreting them, are the basis for determining fault in pedestrian accident cases.
+These rules, and the case law that interprets them, are the basis for determining fault in pedestrian accident cases.

 (A) Pedestrians Defined